IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 — A phrase that was carved on the walls of <a href="https://en.wikipedia.org/wiki/Mauthausen_concentration_camp" target="_blank">Mauthausen Nazi concentration camp</a> cell during WWII by a prisoner.

->“In spite of everything I still believe that people are really good at heart.”
+>“It's a wonder I haven't abandoned all my ideals, they seem so absurd and impractical.
+Yet I cling to them because I still believe, in spite of everything, that people are truly good at heart.”

+>“I hear the approaching thunder that, one day, will destroy us too, I feel the suffering of millions.
+And yet, when I look up at the sky, I somehow feel that this cruelty too shall end, and that peace & tranquility will return once again.”

 ― <a href="https://en.wikipedia.org/wiki/Anne_Frank" target="_blank">Anne Frank</a>